 Some industry certification examinations, such as those for Microsoft Certification, may be eligible for credit.
-You will find more information about acceptable examinations and requirements at www.europe.umuc.edu/certifications or by contacting your academic advisor.
+You will find more information about acceptable examinations and requirements by contacting your academic advisor.

 International Baccalaureate Examinations

 UMUC accepts credit for the International Baccalaureate exam.
 To receive credit, you must complete the exams before you graduate from high school.
 Transcripts must be sent directly to UMUC from the examining body and scores must meet UMUC standards.
 Academic advisors can furnish details.